BostonGlobe/globe-graphic-template/README.md

 **Note**: Add `<p:style src='https://apps.bostonglobe.com/common/css/igraphic/igraphic-0.1.0.css'/>` to the top of the jpt if using as an igraphic.

+### Portalpub files

+Click on each of the files in the folder and right-click actions --> portalpubBG initially, and each time you change any of the files.

 ### Where is my published graphic?

 Once you've published all the files, you can access the index.html - the actual graphic - by modifying this url appropriately: